ajthomson/ChessPhoneNumbers/README.md

 ## Running

-Once you have build the 'fat' jar, run it as follows:
+Once you have built the 'fat' jar, run it as follows:

 `java -jar build/libs/ChessPhoneNumbers-all.jar <piece> <start-number>`